Test 6: ABS Sensor

 ABS Sensor (Hall Effect) Test Setup

-4. Use the Guided Test to set up the PicoScope and to get information about the test:
+- Use the Guided Test to set up the PicoScope and to get information

-7. With the suspect wheel raised, turn it by hand.
-This will be sufficient to produce output from a good sensor;
+- With the suspect wheel raised, turn it by hand.
+This will be enough to produce output from a good sensor;

 Inspect the waveform for uniformity across one complete revolution of the road wheel.
 The wheel speed signal should remain stable and uniform throughout each revolution of the wheel at a fixed speed.
 PicoScope will reveal anomalies such as poor signal formation, reduced amplitude and sequential changes to each pulse that could reveal ABS pick-up damage.